Nick3C/pinyin-toolkit/pinyin/readme.txt

-4 look up the meaning of characters in English, German, or French (and/or use google translate for other languages) 5 colorize character according to tone to assist visual learners [if enabled] 6 generate the appropriate "[sound:ni2.ogg][sound:hao3.ogg]" tags to give rudimentary text-to-speech [if enabled]
+4 look up the meaning of characters in English, German, or French (and/or use google translate for other languages) 5 colorize character according to tone to assist visual learners [if enabled] 6 generate the appropriate "[sound:ni2.ogg][sound:hao3.ogg]" tags to give rudimentary text-to-speech [if enabled] 7 lookup the Measure Word for a character from CC-CEDICT (just English version for now)

 The plugin replaces standard Mandarin generation, so there is no need to rename your model or model tags.
 Features 1 to 4 will work automatically out of the box.
 Features 5 and 6 are optional extras that require enabling.